sisso/rust-space/rust/docs/forum.md

 # Forum

+## Trade still fail

+In case of storage with whitelist, trader is not smart enough to knwo that his cargo will be rejected and get stuck with some cargo that can not deliver.

+To things really work it is require a complete Demand and deliver system.

+What could be the simple way to workaround the issue?
+- throw away, If have cargo and have no-place to deliver, just throw everything out

 ## Trade system split

 More and more due increasing in complexity we see signals that TradeSystem need to be split into multiple sub-systems